 For a long time the mood, atmosphere and cinematography are the main calling cards, but in the final reel or so Rampling goes in to overdrive by absolutely nailing everything that is required of her and more.
 Byrne’s sensitive, restrained turn balances this out beautifully, but she ends up being flat-out stunning.
 The only thing now is for Artificial Eye to get this as seen as possible, because it has a lot going for it on many levels to merit that.

-actress Charlotte Rampling, actor Ralph Brown and producer Felix Vossen attend
+actress Charlotte Rampling, and actor Ralph Brown attend

 the ‘I, Anna’ premiere during the 56th BFI London Film Festival at the Curzon Cinema Mayfair

 in London, England.
 (Photo by Tim Whitby/Getty Images for BFI)